 You might benefit from consolidating several UK pensions into one to provide a coherent, more cost-effective investment platform for your retirement income.
-However, this may not be the most tax-efficient approach for your new country of residence.
+However, this may not be the most tax-efficient approach if you live abroad.
 By receiving pension income in sterling, you would also be exposed to conversion costs and exchange rate risk.

-Britons resident abroad have the option of transferring UK pensions to a Qualifying Overseas Pension Scheme (QROPS).
+Britons moving or resident abroad may have the option of transferring UK pensions to a Qualifying Overseas Pension Scheme (QROPS).
 Doing so can unlock advantages you do not always get with UK pensions, such as flexibility to take income in euros and more freedom to pass benefits to chosen heirs.
-Transferred funds would also be protected from UK lifetime allowance charges and future UK pension rules that may adversely affect you – an increasing possibility after Brexit.

 Transferring is by no means a one-size-fits-all solution and the benefits of a QROPS can vary greatly between providers and jurisdictions.
 So take regulated, specialist advice before making any significant pension decision to protect your benefits and establish the most suitable option for you.

-If a long-term move is on the cards, it is especially important to review your retirement strategy early.
-Not only will you need to consider your residence status and cross-border tax implications in a post-Brexit world, you’ll need to adapt your estate planning to suit the very different succession rules in the country you are moving to.
+If moving permanently abroad is on the cards, it is especially important to review your retirement strategy early.
+Not only will you need to consider your residence status and cross-border tax implications in a post-Brexit world, but you’ll also need to adapt your estate planning to suit the different succession rules of whichever country you choose.

 In any case, careful planning is the key to minimising taxation and maximising the available opportunities so that you can enjoy the retirement you want for as long as you need.
-For the best results, contact Blevins Franks specialist, cross-border advice.
+For the best results, take specialist, cross-border advice from Blevins Franks.

 All advice received from any Blevins Franks firm is personalised and provided in writing.
 This article however, should not be construed as providing any personalised taxation and/or investment advice.